blacklightpy/vaultofknowledge/Gender Inclusivity in Languages.md

 It is only under the conservative faith that one can justify such a judgement.
 Because the lord has created Adam and Eve as the two distinct genders, just like any other genders.

 # About non-binary adoptions
 It is not scientific that a child can only be raised properly with the care of a completely feminine mother and a completely masculine father.
 The so called results are only statistic, and they are only statistic because the majority of people are either dominantly feminine or dominantly masculine.
-Also, statistical models are not scientific models, they are only useful as guiding information for us to understand general trends.
+Also, statistic models are not scientific models, they are only useful as guiding information for us to understand general trends.
+Even scientific models themselves aren't absolute truths, they are only the best known representations we have regarding something.